 Plans offered through a Marketplace are known as qualified health plans, or QHPs.
 QHPs will have to offer a set of essential benefits.
 The details of these benefits will differ from state to state, but must include, at a minimum, doctor visits and outpatient services, hospitalization, emergency services, maternity and newborn care, pediatric services (including oral and vision), mental health and substance use disorder services, prescription drugs, lab services, preventive medicine and wellness services, and chronic disease management.

 Annual cost sharing, or the amount consumers must pay that is not covered by insurance, will be capped at the amounts allowed for high-deductible health plans.
-For 2015, those limits are $6,600 for individual policies and $13,200 for family plans.

 Individuals who sign up for insurance through a Marketplace may be eligible for federal subsidies (that is, tax credits or cost-sharing reductions) if their income falls within a certain range.
 However, regardless of whether an individual is eligible for the subsidies, he or she will still be eligible to purchase coverage through the Marketplace as long as the basic eligibility requirements are met.